Chocolate Date Shake - It's All About That Base

 Organic dates soaked in water to taste (5-8 dates, depending on variety), ideally for 4+ hours.
 Sometimes I start the soaking process overnight or do it in the morning when I wake up.
 That way it's perfect whether I decide to have it for an afternoon snack or if I enjoy it after dinner.

 The dates in their own reserve water are the base.
 Once that is made, there are infinite possibilities!
-Like the chocolate date shake (which I will be sharing here) & the strawberry banana smoothie (with a twist) that's coming soon!
+Like the chocolate date shake video (that I shared here) & the strawberry banana smoothie (with a twist).

 CHOCOLATE DATE SHAKE: